sp4m-08/innovact-arduino/README.md

 ---
-# AI Powered Health Asssistant for remtoe patient supervision
+# AI Powered Health Asssistant for remote patient supervision

 This project uses an ESP8266 microcontroller to gather data from various health and environmental sensors and securely publish it to **AWS IoT Core** over MQTT, which is the displayed on our live web dashboard with AI Powered Query response feature.
 ---